tuananhhedspibk/restful-app/README.md

 And the outside layer will never be depending on the inside layer, for example:

-- application will never be depending on domain
+- application will be depending on domain
-- presentation will never be depending on application
+- presentation will be depending on application

 ### Each layer will have its own Error Class